If you received a refund of federal income tax during 2021:

 - To find the amount you received, check your records or call the IRS at 800-829-1040.
 This information is not available from the Iowa Department of Revenue.

-- Any portion of the federal refund received in 2021 due to excess FICA payments or the Fuel Tax Credit from federal form 4136 if they were claimed as a federal tax payment on line 31 of the 2020 Iowa return or line 33 of Iowa returns prior to 2020.
+- Any portion of the federal refund received in 2022 due to excess FICA payments or the Fuel Tax Credit from federal form 4136 if they were claimed as a federal tax payment on line 31 of the 2022 or 2020 Iowa returns or line 33 of Iowa returns prior to 2020.

 - Any portion of the federal refund that represents overpayment of Deemed Repatriation of Deferred Foreign Income.